skang06/Baltimore-City-Livelihood/README.md

 _Cluster 3_: Most well-off.
 Lowest free and reduced meals and lowest average health index.
 Highest median household income, number of bike lanes, and life expectancy.

 The cluster analysis helps us understand where to focus our efforts and initiatives.
-We should focus
+We should focus on the neighborhoods in cluster 2.

-__List of Departments and Their Relevant Cluster__
+__List of Departments and Their Relevant Cluster maybe__

-## Implementation and Summary
+## Business Answer and Summary